East Savanna River: Name

-The river, and the West Savanna River located a half-mile (.8 km) to the west of Wolf Lake, on the other side of the Saint Lawrence River Divide, kept the name given by French explorers, la Savanne.
+The river, and the West Savanna River located a half-mile (0.8 km) to the west of Wolf Lake, on the other side of the Saint Lawrence River Divide, kept the name given by French explorers, la Savanne.
 This French word for savanna originally is of Native American origin, and meant a "treeless area".
 The word was used here to refer to the marshy grasslands where the river begins and through which it flows.
 The Ojibwe name, Mashkiig-onigami-ziibi, was more precise, being translated as "marsh-portage river".

 Geology

-After the recession of the last continental glacier, Lake Upham formed from glacial meltwaters.
-As the lake receded, its watershed at first was drained by the Mississippi River, which rose from the northeast at the present headwaters of the Saint Louis River, and flowed southwest to Sandy Lake along the course of the East Savanna.
+As the last continental glacier melted, Lake Upham was formed from its glacial meltwaters.
+As that lake receded, its watershed at first was drained by the Mississippi River, which rose from the northeast at the present headwaters of the Saint Louis River, and flowed southwest to Sandy Lake along the course of the East Savanna.
 By the process of stream piracy, the smaller Saint Louis River captured the Cloquet River and then the Mississippi east of the present divide, diverting their waters southeast to Lake Superior.
 In fact, the river now known as the East Savanna reversed its course; it once was the far upper Mississippi, flowing southwesterly here on its journey to the Gulf of Mexico, but after the Saint Louis River eroded its way upward to Floodwood, it became the present small, northeastward-flowing tributary of the Saint Louis in the Saint Lawrence watershed.